ThreeMammals/Ocelot/docs/features/claimstransformation.rst

 Claims to Query String Parameters Transformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example configuration that will transforms claims to query string parameters
+Below is an example configuration that will transform claims to query string parameters

 .. code-block:: json